pschool-in/language-apps/README.md

 # How it works?

-Step 1: The subject expert will prepare the content in google doc or or directly in github.
+Step 1: The subject expert will prepare the content in google doc or directly in github.
 The content should fit into any of the 18 available templates.

 Step 2: Our technical person will convert the content into template format (json), and publish as app